jonseymour/florida/MARY-JANE-K.md

 ---
 ## Part B

 A mother, Miriam, is selected at random from the set of mothers of a large population of 2-child families.
-Miriam has a daughter, Jennifer, and another child K. K is the child's initial.
-K's gender is known to Miriam and Jennifer, but not to us.
+Miriam has a daughter, Jennifer, and another child L. L is the child's initial.
+L's gender is known to Miriam and Jennifer, but not to us.

-K referred to here is a different person to the K in part A.

-Given what we know about 2-child families, Miriam, Jennifer and K:
+Given what we know about 2-child families, Miriam, Jennifer and L:

 Q1.
-What is the chance that K will answer "Yes" if asked: "Are you a girl?"
+What is the chance that L will answer "Yes" if asked: "Are you a girl?"

   A) 1/2 B) 1/3	C) 1/4 D) 3/4